1. The Process of U.S. Permanent Residency (Green Card) Petition in the Category of EB2 National Interest Waiver

 - Will I, through the use of this knowledge, significantly benefit my field?

-- Does my field have substantial intrinsic merit?
+- Does my field have substantial merit and national importance?

 - Will the benefit I bring to the U.S. be a national benefit?

 If you have answered Yes to most of these questions, you may qualify for the National Interest Waiver.
 We know that this can be confusing, and that it is difficult to grasp the many possibilities that are facing you.
-Just remember, when it comes to decide if you qualify for an EB1-EA, EB1-OR, or NIW, a honest and reasonable analysis is very helpful for your application.
+Just remember, when it comes to decide if you qualify for an EB-1A, EB-1B, or NIW, a honest and reasonable analysis is very helpful for your application.

 4. EB2 National Interest Waiver (NIW) Petition for Aliens with Master degree and for PhD Students